cjacker/opensource-toolchain-fpga/README.md

 Yosys take HDL source codes as input and generate netlist using JSON format.

-A lot of modern dist maybe already packaged yosys. since it's probability an outdated versionbut, I do not suggest use it directly. if the version is too old, you should consider building it yourself.
+A lot of modern dist maybe already packaged Yosys. since it's probability an outdated version, I do not suggest using it directly. if the version is too old, you should consider building it yourself.

-Building yosys is very simple, but you need install some build requirments such as make/bison/flex/g++/python3/abc and readline/tcl/libffi development packages, then download a release source tarball (up to this tutorial written, the latest yosys version is 0.15) or clone the git repo from https://github.com/YosysHQ/yosys, and build it:
+Building yosys is very simple, but you need install some requirments package such as make/bison/flex/g++/python3/abc and readline/tcl/libffi development packages, then download a release source tarball (up to this tutorial written, the latest Yosys version is 0.15) or clone the git repo from https://github.com/YosysHQ/yosys, and build it:

 ```
 make config-gcc